thephpleague/uri/docs/5.0/components/host.md

 $newHost->getIp(); //returns null
 ~~~

-## Host represented by a registered name
+## Host represented by a domain name

 <p class="message-warning"><code>Host::getRegisterableDomain</code> and <code>Host::withRegisterableDomain</code> are deprecated and replaced by <code>Host::getRegistrableDomain</code> and <code>Host::withRegistrableDomain</code> starting with version <code>1.5.0</code>.</p>

 If you don't have a IP then you are dealing with a registered name.
-A registered name **should** be a [domain name](http://tools.ietf.org/html/rfc1034) subset according to [RFC1123](http://tools.ietf.org/html/rfc1123#section-2.1) bot better interoperability but it is not a requirement as stated in [RFC3986](https://tools.ietf.org/html/rfc3986#section-3.2.2)
+A registered name can be a [domain name](http://tools.ietf.org/html/rfc1034) subset if it follows [RFC1123](http://tools.ietf.org/html/rfc1123#section-2.1) but it is not a requirement as stated in [RFC3986](https://tools.ietf.org/html/rfc3986#section-3.2.2)

 > (...)
 URI producers should use names that conform to the DNS syntax, even when use of DNS is not immediately apparent, and should limit these names to no more than 255 characters in length.